davejfranco/bsnap/README.md

 ##**SNAPPY**###

-Deletes 7 days old snapshots and it creates new ones from 'in-use' volumes.
+Deletes 7 days old snapshots and it creates new ones from 'attached' volumes.
 It will notify via aws sns whether if the process success or failed